A model for global compactness: Projecting from Radin to Prikry

 \end{enumerate} \end{definition} \begin{remark} We use similar notation to that we used for Radin forcing, namely we define $\stem(p)=\langle \kappa_0, \ldots, \kappa_{n-1} \rangle$, and other components in the same fashion: collapse part, the top part, etc'.
-Unlike with $\mathbb R$, here a generic object will not give sufficient information to collapse $\kappa^+$ or successors of singular cardinals below $\kappa^+$. \end{remark}
+Unlike with $\mathbb R$, here a generic object will not give sufficient information to collapse $\kappa^+$ or successors of singular cardinals below $\kappa^+$; for example, in $V[G]$ we have the full set of stems $\mathbf X$ whose union is $\kappa^+$, while if we derive stems from a generic of $\mathbb{P}_{\vec{U},\vec{\mathbf{t}}}$, we get only a set of ordinals below $\kappa$. \end{remark}

 Given $p,q \in \mathbb{P}_{\vec{U},\vec{\mathbf{t}}}$, say \begin{itemize} \item $p=\langle c_{-1}^p,v_0^p,c_0^p,\ldots, v_{\ell(p)-1}^p,c_{\ell(p)-1}^p,v_{\ell(p)}^p \rangle$, and \item $q=\langle c_{-1}^q,v_0^q,c_0^q,\ldots, v_{\ell(q)-1}^q,c_{\ell(p)-1}^q,v_{\ell(q)}^q \rangle$, \end{itemize} define $p \leq q$ ($p$ is stronger than $q$) iff all of the following hold: \begin{enumerate} \item $\ell(p) \geq \ell(q)$; \item $c_{-1}^p \leq c_{-1}^q$; \item there are $0 \leq i_0 < i_1<\cdots <\ell(p)$ such that for each $k\le\ell(q)$, \begin{itemize} \item $\kappa_{i_k}^p=\kappa_k^q$, $\dom(I_{i_k}^p)\s\dom(I_k^q)$, and $c_{i_k}^p \leq c_k^q$; \item if $i_{k-1}<i<i_k$ (where $i_{-1}=-1$), then there is an $x \in\dom(I_k^q)$ such that $\kappa_x=\kappa_i^p$, $c_i^p \leq I_k^q(x)$, and $I_i^p(y) \leq (I_k^q)_x(y)$ for every $y$. \item for every $k \leq \ell(q)$, $\dom(I_{i_k}^p) \subseteq \dom(I_k^q)$ and $I_{i_k}^p(y) \leq I_k^q(y)$ for every $y$; \end{itemize} \end{enumerate}